Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Dr. Stephen R. Grobmyer completed his fellowship in surgical oncology at Memorial Sloan Kettering Cancer Center in 2004.
 Formerly, the Edward M. Copeland III Chair in Surgical Oncology at University of Florida; in 2012 he became Section Head of Surgical Oncology and Director of the Breast Center at Cleveland Clinic in Cleveland, Ohio.
 He currently is Professor of Surgery at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
-He is co-leader (with Dr. Jame Abraham-Director of Breast Medical Oncology) of the Cleveland Clinic Comprehensive Breast Cancer Program.
+He is co-leader of the Cleveland Clinic Comprehensive Breast Cancer Program.

-Dr. Grobmyer is an expert in the surgical management of breast cancer.
+Dr. Grobmyer is an expert in the management of breast cancer.
 He has extensive experience with skin sparing and nipple sparing mastectomy for selected breast cancer patients and patients at high risk for breast cancer.
-He also has extensive experience with sentinel node biopsy as well as axillary surgery for bresat cancer management and staging.
+He also has extensive experience with sentinel node biopsy, axillary reversed mapping, as well as axillary surgery for breast cancer management and staging.
 He is regarded as an international leader in the use of single dose intra-operative radiation therapy for early stage breast cancer patients.

-Dr. Grobmyer has been elected to Best Doctors in America every year consecutively since 2007 and was recognized among “Best Doctors” in Cleveland in 2013 and 2104.
-Nationally, he serves on the American Society of Clinical Oncology Breast Cancer Education Committee, and he recently completed his term as scientific program committee chair for the Society of Surgical Oncology.
-He serves on the breast cancer advisory committee for the American Board of Surgery and serves on the editorial board of The European Journal of Surgical Oncology, The Annals of Surgical Oncology, and The Breast Journal.
+Dr. Grobmyer has been elected to Best Doctors in America every year consecutively since 2007 and was recognized among “Best Doctors” in Cleveland in 2013-2015.
+Nationally, he has served on the American Society of Clinical Oncology Breast Cancer Education Committee, and he was formerly as scientific program committee chair for the Society of Surgical Oncology.
+He is currently on the Board of Directors for the TARGET Collaborative Group and the TARGET US Registry.
+He served on the breast cancer advisory committee for the American Board of Surgery and serves on the editorial board of The European Journal of Surgical Oncology, The Annals of Surgical Oncology, and The Breast Journal.
 He is an active member of the Southern Surgical Association, Society of Surgical Oncology, American College of Surgeons, American Society of Clinical Oncology, and American Society of Breast Surgeons.